sogada/sogada.github.io/_pages/teaching_info.md

 ## Evolutionary genomics of livestock and wildlife
 Genetic diversity and demographic history of indigenous chicken, indigenous Galla goats, domestic Japanese and wild harlequin quails.

+## Climate smart agriculture
+Heat tolerance studies on livestock in arid and semi-arid areas.

 ## MERL systems research
 Development of robust monitoring, evaluation, research and learning systems.
 Improving logic models such as Theory of Change (ToC) and Logical Frameworks (Logframes) used in agricultural research, agricultural research for development and international development.
 - Design and Development of MERL Frameworks